Post op Tonsillectomy Instructions

 Normal post op symptoms

 *Normal post op healing period is up to 14 days after the procedure.
 Pain peaks at day 5 and may increase again on days 7-10.

 *Low grade fever for up to 2 weeks (99 F- 100 F)

 *Ear, neck, and jaw pain– this is referred pain from the throat.

 *DIET– Your child may refuse solid foods for the first few days- push fluids, minimum of 32 oz a day.
-Soft diet for 2 weeks and then can start regular diet when ready.
-Avoid foods such as peanut butter, cheese, chips pretzels, pizza crust and toast.
+Soft diet for 2 weeks if they will not tolerate solids BUT you can start regular a diet when ready.
+Avoid foods such as chips, pretzels, pizza crust and toast.
 These foods can stick to the back of the throat.